ipfs/ipfs-docs/docs/install/command-line.md

 ### Things to note

 - On systems with less memory, Kubo may not be completely stable.
-If your system is resource-constrained, we recommend that you:
+If your system is resource-constrained, you should complete the following steps:

   1. Install OpenSSL and rebuild Kubo manually with `make build GOTAGS=openssl`.
 See the [download and compile](https://github.com/ipfs/kubo/blob/v0.17.0/README.md#download-and-compile-ipfs) section for more information on compiling Kubo.
   1. Initialize your daemon with `ipfs init --profile=lowpower`

 - The amount of disk space your IPFS installation uses depends on how much data you're sharing.
 A base installation uses around 12MB of disk space.

-- Automatic garbage collection can be enabled via [--enable-gc](../reference/kubo/cli.md#ipfs-daemon) and adjusted using [default maximum disk storage](https://github.com/ipfs/kubo/blob/v0.17.0/docs/config.md#datastorestoragemax) for data retrieved from other peers.
+- You can enable automatic garbage collection via [--enable-gc](../reference/kubo/cli.md#ipfs-daemon) and adjusted using [default maximum disk storage](https://github.com/ipfs/kubo/blob/v0.17.0/docs/config.md#datastorestoragemax) for data retrieved from other peers.

 ## Official binary distributions

 The following section provides instructions on how to download and install the latest Kubo release from `dist.ipfs.tech` using the command-line.
-The latest, official prebuilt Kubo binaries are published on the [dist.ipfs.tech website](https://dist.ipfs.tech#kubo).
-As soon as a new release of an IPFS Kubo binary is released, it is automatically shown on the Kubo page on `dist.ipfs.tech`.
+The IPFS team publishes the latest, official prebuilt Kubo binaries on the [dist.ipfs.tech website](https://dist.ipfs.tech#kubo).
+New IPFS Kubo binary releases are automatically shown on the Kubo page on `dist.ipfs.tech`.

 <!-- markdown-link-check-disable -->
 > **Note**